 In 1999, Universal Escape was born.
 The addition of a second theme park, Islands of Adventure, as well as the top-rated CityWalk nighttime district (which quickly surpassed both Disney’s Pleasure Island and Downtown Orlando’s Church Street Station), proved Universal’s power as a heavy hitter in the Orlando theme park market.
 Resort hotels were added at this time as well, with expansion finally coming to a halt in 2002.

 Once again, Universal Orlando had its share of problems.
 Although Islands of Adventure was “the most technologically advanced theme park in the world” at the time of its opening, and the park is still in competition for that title today, advertising and marketing issues kept the public from understanding what the new park was.
 Many thought that it was simply a new expansion to the existing park.
 Others believed that it was simply a collection of thrill rides.
 The new resort name, Universal Studios Escape, also confused many guests.
 Consequently, growth in the first two years was slower than anticipated.

-At this time, it is unclear exactly what the future holds for Universal Orlando.
+It is unclear exactly what the future holds for the Universal Orlando Resort.
 Attendance continues to be strong, and Universal continues its tradition of constant updates and ride replacements.
-Most recently, the venerable Back to the Future was re-opened after being closed to make way for a new simulator based on the immensely popular Simpsons TV show.
+In 2008, the closed down Back to the Future was succeeded by the new The Simpsons Ride, a new simulator ride based on the immensely popular Simpsons TV show.